magnusoberg/snippets/Postfix.md

 # Postfix
 ## Configuration files
-### /etc/postfix/generic
+The `/etc/postfix/generic` file rewrites the *From* headers on _outbound_ messages so that it can be replied to if necessary.
+It also makes it appear more legitimate, and may even be used to correctly identify which host is sending the message.

-This does rewrites of the *From* headers on _outbound_ messages so that it can be replied to if necessary (it also makes it appear more legitimate, and may even be used to correctly identify which host is sending the message).
+The `/etc/postfix/aliases` file defines aliases that are resolved so that mail that would usually go only to root will now actually be forwarded on to an actual email address.

 ```
 # Ensure mail uses a legitimate 'From' address.